Spending 3 days in Oahu is a fantastic way to experience the Hawaiian vibes and celebrate the natural landscapes of this incredible place.

 The tour options here are extensive, but our favorite has to be the Hollywood Movie Sites Tour.

 The tour guides go into details about the movie sites, and you see many props and fun sets from the movies.
 There is an excellent café on site, so before heading out on tour, enjoy the burgers and lunch options here.

-You really could spend all day at this spot, and if you have time, the ATV Raptor Tour and E-Mountain Bike Tour are other great options.
+You really could spend all day at this spot, and if you have time, the Jurassic Valley Zipline and E-Mountain Bike Tour are other great options.
 You can buy different packages combining activities, and we’d definitely recommend planning and booking ahead.

 After a busy day, head back to your hotel to freshen up and rest for a few hours.